 Elias is a founding board member of Alaskans Together For Equality, and served in a number of different capacities throughout its 10-year history.
-He also currently serves on the board of Pride Foundation, a regional community foundation.
+He also served on the board of Pride Foundation, a regional community foundation from 2010 - 2019.

 Tristan Walsh was born and raised in Fairbanks, Alaska, and is one of a set of identical triplets.
 He attended Monroe Catholic High School, where he became interested in human rights and social justice; this included trying to start a gay-straight alliance (GSA) at Monroe Catholic and then, a peer-mentor group.
 He carried that activism into college while enrolled at the University of Alaska Fairbanks (UAF), where he helped organize the effort to amend the University’s nondiscrimination statement to include sexual orientation.

 Tristan graduated from UAF in 2011 and came to Anchorage to work for a healthcare nonprofit.
 He loves volunteering, kayaking, camping and hiking in the Chugach, and is so lucky to live in a city and state like Alaska!